Lorne Park Secondary School: Super Bowl High School Honour Roll

 In anniversary of Super Bowl 50 in 2015, the NFL created a "Super Bowl High School Honor Roll".
 This was an initiative which gave recognition to high schools across the world which produced alumni who later went on to win the Super Bowl.
 Due to Klaus Wilmsmeyer success at the pro level, Lorne Park was among those recognized and were subsequently awarded a commemorative golden football by the NFL.
 The Lorne Park Spartans football program was 1 of 15 high schools in all of Canada to have received the honour.
 The football currently stands in the school's football trophy display case.

-Football Championships

-Lorne Park has a hallway dedicated towards football championships.
-Donned as the "football wing", the school features numerous posters of all former championship winning teams.
-Below is a list of all teams which are featured (asterisk denotes a provincial championship).